Skip to main content

 Desktop

 1. Open the Chrome browser and go to the webpage you want to translate.
-A pop-up Google Translation menu may appear below the address bar.
+A pop-up Google Translation menu may appear.

 2. Select your preferred language from the menu to translate the page.

-3. If the translation menu does not appear, select the Google Translate button to the right of the address bar.
+3. If the translation menu does not appear, select the Google Translate button.
 Select your preferred language from the menu to translate the page.

-4. To access more languages for translation, select the Google Translate button to the right of the address bar, and then select the action menu icon.
+4. To access more languages for translation, select the Google Translate button, and then select the action menu icon.

 5. From the dropdown menu, select Choose Another Language and select your preferred language from the dropdown menu.